-Routine inspections of active injection sites undertaken by the Council during the period under review found them to be in good condition and being well managed.
+Routine inspections of active injection sites undertaken by the Council during the period under review found no issues in relation to any of the Company's DWI activities.
 The Council was not required to enter any incidents in relation to the exercising of the Company's DWI consents during the review period, nor were any complaints received from the public in relation to these consents.

-3.2.
-Environmental effects of exercise of consents
+3.2 Environmental effects of exercise of consents